 When sweltering temperatures hit, it’s normal to hear your air conditioner unit running more than that it would on an average day.
 However, if you feel like your AC is constantly running on a daily basis, it may suggest a deeper issue.

-How Long Should I Run My AC?
+How Long Should Your AC Run in a Day?

 Suppose it’s a mild day with a light breeze outside.
 In that case, ideally, your air conditioner should run for about 15-20 minutes at a time.
 Afterward, the indoor temperature should have reached the selected setting, and the unit should turn itself off.